Intercropping | 10 Types, Advantages and Disadvantages

 • Selected main crops and intercrops should show a very negligible allelopathic effect.

-• Need to intercrop non-legumes with intercrops.
+• We need to intercrop non-legumes with intercrops.

 • Crops selected should be of different families to avoid various pests and diseases.